 The tides played a big part in planning our day.
 At low tide, only pluff mud and fiddler crabs were in the canal.
-We occasionally braved the mud to chase the fiddler crabs.
+We occasionally braved the mud to chase the elusive crabs.
 The tide had to be about half in before there was enough water to swim or get in the old john boat.
-High tide in mid afternoon was the ideal.
+High tide in mid-afternoon was the ideal.
 We would be in/on the water from lunchtime until dinner.
 In the evenings, we would shrimp or crab from the dock.
 A few years later, more families with kids and boats moved into the circle.
 We would often go out to the main river on their boats, but the canal was always our first love.

 Behind Carol’s house were several undeveloped lots.
 There was a very large oak tree with massive branches that touched the ground.
-One of the branches that came close to the ground was perfect for bouncing.
+One of the branches that came closest to the ground was perfect for bouncing.
 Our tree had several perfectly etched out places where you could sit.
 Carol would climb to the one just above the place I chose.
 We would sit and talk for hours.
 We solved world problems, dreamed of adventures, and planned our futures.

 We loved the woods.
 They were filled with honeysuckle vines.
 We would sit and pick the honeysuckle, gently pulling the stem to get the tiny bit of nectar on our tongue.
 We picked wild blackberries and ate them on the spot.
 We were yet unaware of all the things in our world that would soon prove to kill laboratory rats.
 The woods were filled with tics, red bugs, spiders, and more but we rarely encountered any problems.
 We did come across snakes a few times, but always outran them.
 We loved catching Daddy Long Legs and fireflies.
 We would sit and dig in the sandy soil and find shark’s teeth.
-We had several small jars filled with them.
+Over time we would fill several small jars with them.
 We were always filled with awe as we thought that our homes were once covered with water and sharks.